Inductorless Fast Phase Logic: Enabling Two-Order-of-Magnitude Density Scaling for Superconductor VLSI: Introduction

+Josephson junctions supply the essential nonlinearity and switching mechanism in superconducting circuits.
+Governed by the DC and AC Josephson relations, a JJ undergoes a $2\pi$ phase slip when driven beyond its critical current, generating a quantized SFQ pulse \cite{likharev1991rsfq}.
+This phase-based switching enables picosecond-scale operation with switching energies on the order of $\Phi_0 I_c$, while superconducting interconnects support near-ballistic signal propagation.
+Despite these advantages, scalability remains limited by biasing complexity, wiring overhead, and integration density, motivating the exploration of new logic families.

-Cryogenic temperatures, while costly, are not the primary challenge for superconductor circuits.
+Cryogenic temperature operation, although costly, is not the primary challenge for superconductor circuits.
 The fabrication infrastructure for superconductor circuits lags significantly behind CMOS, with few facilities currently equipped for modern superconductor fabrication \cite{tolpygo2020increasing}.
-Additionally, complex physics and the lack of accurate modeling make superconductor computing challenging \cite{razmkhah2024challenges,holmes2021cryogenic}.
-Circuit-level simulation tools, such as the Josephson Simulator (JSIM) \cite{JSIM} and the Portable Superconductor Circuit Analyzer (PSCAN) \cite{polonsky1991pscan}, use the resistively and capacitively shunted junction (RCSJ) model for SIS-type JJs under conditions where $T << T_C$.
-Projects like ColdFlux/Supertools have attempted to address tooling gaps with qPALACE for high-level design, JoSIM for circuit-level simulations, and TCAD/FLOOSS for process-level simulations \cite{fourie2023results}.
+Additionally, complex physics and the lack of accurate modeling make superconductor computing challenging \cite{razmkhah2024challenges,ceqip2023}.
+Circuit-level simulation tools, such as the Josephson Simulator (JSIM) \cite{JSIM} and the Portable Superconductor Circuit Analyzer (PSCAN) \cite{polonsky1991pscan}, use the resistively and capacitively shunted junction (RCSJ) model for SIS-type JJs under conditions where $T << T_c$.
+Projects like Supertools/ColdFlux have attempted to address tooling gaps with qPALACE for high-level design, JoSIM for circuit-level simulations, and TCAD/FLOOSS for process-level simulations \cite{fourie2023results}.

-Despite these advancements, current SCE technologies have substantial limitations.
-JJs, as two-terminal devices, make the logic implementation of SCE more challenging compared to the implementation of three-terminal MOSFETs.
-SFQ circuits are often bulky, require clocked path balancing elements, and have a natural fanin/fanout of one \cite{razmkhah2024challenges}.
-Moreover, SCE lacks native, high-density memory.
+Despite these advances, current SCE technologies have substantial limitations.
+Implementing logic gates in superconductor electronics typically requires a higher number of circuit elements using two-terminal JJs compared to the three-terminal MOSFETs utilized in CMOS, which contributes to a significantly larger circuit area.
+Furthermore, traditional niobium (Nb) fabrication processes limit processing temperatures to below 200~$^\circ$C, which is substantially lower than the approximately 400~$^\circ$C limit typical of the CMOS back-end-of-the-line (BEOL).
+Consequently, the silicon oxide dielectric deposited on the chip has limited step coverage and gap-fill capability, severely limiting circuit density \cite{tolpygo2019advanced}.

+Implementing logic gates typically requires more circuit elements using two-terminal JJs than three-terminal MOSFETs, which contributes to a larger physical size.
+SFQ logic gates are clocked, which limits logic depth per clock cycle and requires path-balancing elements.
+Most SFQ gates have a natural fanin/fanout of 1 \cite{razmkhah2024challenges}.
+Moreover, SCE lacks native memory with sufficient capacity or density.